mateitudor/mt-gfw-coupon_generator/README.md

 ## Shortcodes

 #### Display Generator Restrictions
-Use this shortcode to display the restrictions and details of a coupon generator on the frontend.
+Use this shortcode to display the restrictions and details of a generator de cod de reducere on the frontend.

 **Basic Usage:**
 ```